Raymond-JRLin/WahiRide-website/README.md

 # WahiRide-website
-A official website for Wahi Ride to advertise our product - iOS & Android apps
+An official website for Wahi Ride to advertise our product - iOS & Android apps